 - Remove any items that allow the buyer to profile who lives there (i.e., religious icons, family photos, etc.) They create a distraction for buyers.

 - Replace or update old lighting and door hardware.
 Again, simply spray painting them will sometimes do the trick (this won’t work for all homes).
 We like the color “Oil-Rubbed Bronze” by Rustoleum.
+Use high-lumens bulbs to add extra brightness to this area (just make sure the bulbs are the right color).

 Use a few props and decor to connect with your buyers on an emotional level.
 Create a space that says life would be “just right” if they bought this house — clean, welcoming, uncluttered, organized.

 - Create a welcoming spot for buyers to envision walking in from a long day at work.
 For example, have just the right spot to set down their keys and mail.
-Use a simple, low profile table with a large piece of art or a mirror over it to reflect light.
+Use a simple, low-profile table with a large piece of art or a mirror over it to reflect light.
 Add a lamp for warmth.
 Alternatively, you could create the perfect spot to put on or take off shoes by adding a bench or chair.

-- A potted plant or a beautiful, fragrant bouquet of flowers smooths the transition for buyers by bringing the outdoors in.
+- A potted plant or a beautiful, fragrant bouquet smooths the transition for buyers by bringing the outdoors in.
 Maintaining a fresh/living flower arrangement is hard for most sellers when their home is on the market.
 It’s practically impossible to do in a vacant house.
 Instead, invest is beautiful realistic-looking faux plants.

-We love helping home sellers work with what they already have to transform their entryways (and the rest of their homes)!
+Three Bears Home Staging loves helping home sellers work with what they already have to transform their entryways (and the rest of their homes)!
 If you’re getting ready to put your home on the market, take a look below at some of the ways we can help…

 Book an Online Consultation